MichaelHu/mynotes_data/README.md

 mynotes_data
 ============

-creates database for notes data from text files
+Creates database for notes data from text files